CETL’s Graduate Student Professional Development Program (GSPD)

 I. GRAD 9001: College and University Teaching

-One-credit hour, online, eleven-week session (eight-week summer session)
+One-credit hour, online, eleven-week session offered Spring and Fall semester

 Catalog Description: This course introduces students to effective pedagogical skills and is designed to prepare Graduate Teaching Assistants for their duties.
 Topics include understanding how students learn, creating active learning environments, using formative and summative assessments, grading, handling problematic student behavior, responding to student diversity, learning classroom observation strategies, and creating teaching philosophies.